Intelligent Trip Classification

 Badge: Finally, we implemented an indicator with a badge to clearly convey the count of trips requiring user review.
 This badge was added to the header, and an identical one was incorporated into the sidebar, ensuring users are aware of the need for review and the corresponding quantity.

-When the model encountered uncertainty — for example, a new location or irregular trip pattern — the trip needed to be surfaced to the user for review.
+When the model encountered uncertainty (for example, a new location or irregular trip pattern) the trip needed to be surfaced to the user for review.
+This wasn't just a new screen; it was a human-in-the-loop feedback mechanism essential for model accuracy and user trust.

 Landing Page: The final option involved setting up a landing page dashboard as the default screen when a user opens their app.
 This page provides a summary of all trip types, allowing users to navigate to filtered views.
 Additionally, the introduction of a dashboard would offer the flexibility to showcase any important functionality in the future.